openiddict/openiddict-core/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/46ofo2eusje0hcw2?svg=true)](https://ci.appveyor.com/project/openiddict/openiddict-core)
 [![Build status](https://travis-ci.org/openiddict/openiddict-core.svg)](https://travis-ci.org/openiddict/openiddict-core)

+> **Warning: this branch contains the OpenIddict 3.0 source code, which is still a work in progress.
+The 3.0 packages are still experimental and no official binaries are available yet**.
+**These packages currently lack many features and haven't been heavily tested: don't use them in any production application**.

 ### What's OpenIddict?

 OpenIddict aims at providing a **simple and easy-to-use solution** to implement an **OpenID Connect server in any ASP.NET Core 1.x or 2.x application**.